-Information transfer mode: circuit mode
+- Information transfer mode: circuit mode

-Information transfer capability: unrestricted digital information
+- Information transfer capability: unrestricted digital information

-Information transfer rate: 64 kbit/s.
+- Information transfer rate: 64 kbit/s.

-The physical adaptation part of the mapping function shall maintain a fixed relationship between a 64 kbit/s IPC and the 16 kbit/s channels perceived at the Q reference point, according to the requirements for fixed format multiplexing specified in CCITT Rec.
+The physical adaptation part of the mapping function shall maintain a fixed relationship between a 64 kbit/s IPC and the channels perceived at the Q reference point, according to the requirements for fixed format multiplexing specified in CCITT Rec.
 I.460 (§ 2.1.1).

 CCITT Rec.
 I.460 assumes bit positions in the 64 kbit/s octet are numbered from 1 to 8 with bit position 1 being the first transmitted.
 According to CCITT Rec.
 G.711, bit position 1 corresponds to the most significant bit of the octet in an A-law PCM bitstream.
-By extrapolation, this convention is also true for an LD-CELP bitstream encoded according to ITU-T Rec.
-G.728.
+By extrapolation, this convention is also true for bitstreams encoded according to other Recommendations of the ITU-T G-series.
 For signalling information (e.g., HDLC at layer 2, QSIG at layer 3) bit 1 corresponds to the least significant bit in the octet.
 These conventions are maintained by this Standard.

-Each 64 kbit/s IPC shall be sub-multiplexed into 4 16 kbit/s channels.
-Each 16 kbit/s channel shall be mapped to a pair of bit positions in the 64 kbit/s IPC as follows:
+Each 64 kbit/s IPC shall be sub-multiplexed into 1 x 16 kbit/s channel and 6 x 8 kbit/s channels.

+The 16 kbit/s channel shall be mapped to bit positions 1 and 2 in the 64 kbit/s IPC.